erigontech/erigon/README.md

 ### JSON-RPC daemon

 Most of Erigon's components (txpool, rpcdaemon, snapshots downloader, sentry, ...) can work inside Erigon and as independent process on same Server (or another Server).
-Example
+Example:

 ```sh
 make erigon rpcdaemon